-Hacker who drew attention to high school rape case pleads guilty
+Hacker who drew attention to rape case pleads guilty

 Lexington, Ky. — A Kentucky man who aligned himself with the hacker group Anonymous pleaded guilty Wednesday to conspiring to hack an online account to draw attention to a 2012 high school rape case in Ohio and to gain publicity for his online persona.

 Deric Lostutter, who sought publicity under the online persona “KYAnonymous,” entered the plea in federal court in Lexington to charges of illegally accessing a computer and lying to an FBI agent, according to a statement from U.S. Attorney Kerry B. Harvey.
 Lostutter was to have faced trial next month.

 Lostutter and Noah McHugh acknowledged hacking a website dedicated to sports at Steubenville High School in Ohio, and posting among other things a video of a former Steubenville student joking about the rape, according to the U.S. Attorney.